 1/4 green marrow

 1/2 a green pepper

 Juice all the five ingredients (and keep at room temperature, not refrigerated) with an electric juicer.
-Take a large portion in the morning on an empty stomach an hr before breakfast.
+Take a significant portion in the morning on an empty stomach an hr before breakfast.
 Consume within inside 15 minutes.
-The concoction tastes slightly bitter however the addition of apple makes the taste satisfactory.
+The concoction tastes slightly bitter; however, the addition of apple makes the taste satisfactory.

 This can be taken for a week to a couple of months, but for a start to help the body make the modification, you can do this 2-3 times each week, and then increase to 5 days a week.
 In the initial few days, you may feel bloatedness in the stomach, yet it will leave in this way as you proceed with this Japanese detox.